sdras/fortnite-vscode-theme/README.md

 ### Disclaimer

-VS code doesn't natively support some of the... eccentricities of this theme and as a result, a lot of the effects are experimental.
-Should something go wrong, you can disable it by opening your command palette with `Ctrl + Shift + P` or `Shift + ⌘ + P` and choose "**Fortnite: Disable Legendary**", or if things go really awry, with a fresh install of VS Code.
+VS code doesn't natively support some of the... eccentricities of this theme.
+And, as a result, a lot of the effects are experimental.

+Should something go wrong, you can disable it:

+1. Open your command palette with <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>P</kbd> or <kbd>Shift</kbd> + <kbd>⌘</kbd> + <kbd>P</kbd>.
+2. Choose "**Fortnite: Disable Legendary**".

+Or if things go really awry, get a fresh install of VS Code.

 If you are a Windows user, you may need to run VS Code with administrator privileges.

 For Linux and Mac users, Code must not be installed in a read-only location and you must have write permissions.

 ## Updates

-Every time you update VS code, you will need to re-enable "**Fortnite: Enable Legendary**" in the command palette.
+Every time you update VS Code, you will need to re-enable "**Fortnite: Enable Legendary**" in the command palette.

 ## Contributing